ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

     kubectl delete pod psql
     ```

-When connecting via the `postgres-util`, how do we know which pod is the master?
+When connecting via the `postgres-util`, how do we know which pod is the primary?
 StackGres uses
 [Patroni](https://github.com/zalando/patroni) for high availability.
 The main pod's container (called `patroni`)
 contains the Patroni CLI, which can be used to query the status of the cluster and the primary ("leader" in Patroni's
-terminolog) node:
+terminology) node:

 ```bash
 kubectl exec -t simple-0 -c patroni -- patronictl list